Passenger rail franchising in Great Britain: InterCity East Coast franchise failures

 In December 2006 Sea Containers, which had held the InterCity East Coast franchise through its Great North Eastern Railway TOC since 1996, was stripped of its contract six years before it would have expired, due to financial difficulties.
 The franchise was re-tendered and awarded to National Express in August 2007; GNER continued to operate the franchise on a management contract basis until December 2007, when services transferred to the new National Express East Coast TOC.
 By early 2009, NXEC had itself run into financial difficulties due to the recession; after the government refused to renegotiate the terms of National Express's contract, it was announced in July 2009 that the franchise would return to state ownership.
-Services duly transferred to the new, publicly owned East Coast TOC in November 2009.
+Services duly transferred to the new, state-owned East Coast TOC in November 2009.

 The franchise was eventually re-tendered and awarded to a joint venture between Stagecoach and Virgin in November 2014, with services transferring to the new Virgin Trains East Coast TOC in March 2015.
 By June 2017 VTEC, like GNER and NXEC before it, had run into financial trouble, with Stagecoach attempting to renegotiate the terms of the contract.
-In May 2018 it was announced that the franchise would return to state ownership again, with services duly transferring to the new, publicly owned London North Eastern Railway TOC the following month.
+In May 2018 it was announced that the franchise would return to state ownership again, with services duly transferring to the new, state-owned London North Eastern Railway TOC the following month.